 The four candidates were of varying ages, all had the appropriate experience to do the job and all were dressed professionally for the interview.
 In fact, though the login instructions gave them a few tips on how to conduct an interview, I gave them no additional guidance on what to do other than, “don’t ramble!”

-If you have stumbled across many of the recent blogs posts about video interviewing you probably found that half of them presented tips on how best to conduct an where is the beefinterview.
+If you have stumbled across many of the recent blogs posts about video interviewing you probably found that half of them presented tips on how best to conduct an interview.
 Most all of them say the same thing: turn off your phone, interview in appropriate lighting, remove background clutter, dress professionally, blah, blah, blah.
 I may have even written one of these mundane posts in the past which are, let’s be honest, for the not too bright.
 If you must be told not to smoke during an interview, to wear a shirt, or not sit on the edge of your messy bed, which I can see in the background by the way, then you need not apply.

 I had spoken with each of my candidates prior to setting them up for the interview and they all sounded pretty knowledgeable about the job.
 Not only that, they sounded enthusiastic!
 They were pumped about the opportunity.
 Unfortunately the person I spoke with on the phone and the person I watched on the video were entirely two different people.
 On the phone I was talking to 80s era Robin Williams but during the interview I saw Ben Stein lecturing a rest home hall full of seniors.
 These are exaggerations but you get the point.
 Where was the enthusiasm I heard on the phone?
 Where were the smiles on the video?
 Three of the four candidates while knowledgeable lacked, say it with me, “ENERGY”!